josmar-crwdstffng/angular/aio/content/guide/comparing-observables.md

 *   Observables are not executed until a consumer subscribes.
     The `subscribe()` executes the defined behavior once, and it can be called again.
-    Each subscription has its own computation.
+    Each subscription has the associated computation.
     Resubscription causes recomputation of values.

     <code-example header="src/observables.ts (observable)" path="comparing-observables/src/observables.ts" region="observable"></code-example>